FaceTime Like A Pro (eBook)

 System Data storage on Mac consists of files that don’t fit into the standard categories (such as Photos, Documents, Applications, Music, etc.) of your Mac’s storage.

-Other Users Shared storage in System Settings on Mac
+Other Users & Shared storage in System Settings on Mac

 Now, to clear files stored in either System Data, you will need to use a few workarounds.
 I have mentioned them below.

-6 Ways to clear System Data on Mac
+6 Ways to Clear System Data on Mac

 There are various ways to free up System Data on your Mac.

-1. Delete DMG files and old downloads
+1. Delete DMG Files and Old Downloads

-There is a chance that you might have downloaded applications, videos, photos, and other files from the internet.
+You might have downloaded applications, videos, photos, and other files from the internet.
 While a few of them can be useful for you, many downloads, such as DMG files, aren’t useful anymore.

 Deleting these files can save a lot of space and lower System Data storage on your Mac.
 Here’s how you can delete old downloads and DMG files from your Mac: